-The three bedroom Private Ocean Residence is probably the most opulent of the lot with three connecting residences and two infinity pools.
-As it’s quite far from the mainland, a designated dhoni (small motorised boat) is available whenever needed.
+The three-bedroom Private Ocean Residence is probably the most opulent of the lot, with three connecting residences and two infinity pools.
+As it’s quite far from the mainland, a designated dhoni (small motorized boat) is available whenever needed.

 There is no shortage of dining options from the informal poolside Mura Bar for the best sunsets, to breakfast and dinner at Vandhoo Restaurant, to champagne bar Bellinis serving authentic Italian.

 The chef even makes his own mozzarella on site.
 But the crème de la crème is the Japanese Saoke designed by Glitt’s Noriyoshi Muramatsu.
-This is a floating restaurant where the teppenyaki and sushi is served under the stars.
+This is a floating restaurant where teppanyaki and sushi are served under the stars.

 Ask former Head Sommelier from Gili Lankanfushi, Fabrice, anything about any alcohol.
 He is notoriously knowledgeable.

-The resort, in conjunction with Turkish art curators Zeynep Ercan and Asliala Onur from No LaB, have hand-picked some amazing artworks.
+In conjunction with Turkish art curators Zeynep Ercan and Asliala Onur from No LaB, the resort has hand-picked some amazing artworks.
 There is even an art map available to help out.

 Sit in Porky Hefer’s rattan swing shaped like a bird or relax in the bamboo and palm leaf manta structures created by Israeli artist Zemer Peled.

 There are also regular exhibitions and workshops available for guests.
-When I visited there was a smell tour of the island with Sissel Tolaas.
+When I visited, there was a small tour of the island with Sissel Tolaas.